 - All blog posts are fully tagged.
 Click on tags to find more articles related to the given topic.

-- As I started my professional career by building Germany’s first major Internet search engine FIREBALL I could not prevent myself from integrating a simple but speedy search engine.
+- As I started my professional career by building Germany’s first major Internet search engine FIREBALL (see Patent) I could not prevent myself from integrating a simple but speedy search engine.
 You can find articles by searching in the full text of all posts - enter any keyword or phrase of interest.

 - If you want to stay up to date without having to visit this blog repeatedly to check what is new I welcome you to subscribe to the newsletter.
 I will mail out an update listing all new articles about once a month.